The GBMP Board of Directors

 Arthur Trapotsis

-Arthur is CEO of Consolidated Sterilizer Systems, a leading manufacturer of laboratory and hospital steam sterilizers based in Boston, MA.
+Arthur is the former CEO of Consolidated Sterilizer Systems, a leading manufacturer of laboratory and hospital steam sterilizers based in Boston, MA.
 Arthur is passionate about manufacturing, steam sterilization, and cycling.
 Arthur is a member of the Boston STEM Network and has served on subcommittees for Workforce Development and Data.
 He is a strong advocate for growing manufacturing in the state of Massachusetts and a practitioner of utilizing lean methodologies in the work place.
 Arthur lectures at conferences around the U.S. on ecofriendly design features and emerging trends in the steam sterilizer market.
 He’s authored several articles on sterilization, including a chapter on sustainable autoclaves published in the American Biological Safety Association (ABSA) Anthology XIV: Sustainability.
 Arthur is Founder and President of a not-for-profit, Boston-based cycling club with over 80 members.
 Arthur received his BS and MS in Biochemical Engineering from Tufts University and his MBA in Entrepreneurship from Babson College.

 Jake Stiles